ktorio/ktor-documentation/topics/request.md

 ### Objects {id="objects"}
-With the enabled [Json](json.md) plugin, you can send a class instance within a request body as JSON.
-To do this, assign a class instance to the `body` property and set the content type to `application/json` using the [contentType](https://api.ktor.io/ktor-http/ktor-http/io.ktor.http/content-type.html) function:
+With the enabled [ContentNegotiation](json.md) plugin, you can send a class instance within a request body as JSON.
+To do this, pass a class instance to the `setBody` function and set the content type to `application/json` using the [contentType](https://api.ktor.io/ktor-http/ktor-http/io.ktor.http/content-type.html) function:

 ```kotlin
 ```
-{src="snippets/client-json-kotlinx/src/main/kotlin/com/example/Application.kt" lines="27-30"}
+{src="snippets/client-json-kotlinx/src/main/kotlin/com/example/Application.kt" lines="29-32"}

 You can learn more from the [](json.md) help section.